ClementNerma/NightOS/docs/applications/Central.md

 # Central

 The _Central_ application delivers the _Control Center_ which allows to configure how the system behaves.
-It is split into three distinct categories.
+It is split into several categories.

 ```
 > Current user settings